 Client was arrested for Driving Under the Influence 2nd offense and Possession of Marijuana while he was still on probation for his first DUI.
-He hit a pole and called police and told police he was driving the car and had an accident.
+He hit a pole and called the police and told the police he was driving the car and had an accident.
 He then failed field sobriety exercises and refused to take the breath test.
-Police arrested him for DUI, searched him and found marijuana in his pockets.
-After filing a motion to dismiss and lengthy negotiations with the state, I was able to convince the state to drop the marijuana charge and reduce the DUI to reckless driving as well as put off sentencing until after client was terminated from his probation on the first DUI charge which avoided a possible violation of probation.
+Police arrested him for DUI, searched him, and found marijuana in his pockets.
+After filing a motion to dismiss and lengthy negotiations with the state, I was able to convince the state to drop the marijuana charge and reduce the DUI to reckless driving as well as put off sentencing until after the client was terminated from his probation on the first DUI charge which avoided a possible violation of probation.
 Client was not sentenced to any jail time.

 Client was arrested for DUI 3rd offense within 10 years, a felony charge which requires a minimum mandatory jail time of 30 days.
 Client was slurring his words to the extent that he was hard to understand and was obviously extremely intoxicated on the video police provided.
 After successfully calling the legitimacy of the prior DUI convictions into questions, the state agreed to reduce the DUI to a misdemeanor and agreed to no jail and straight probation.

 After being stopped for her bad driving pattern and failing the roadside exercises, client was arrested for DUI, she admitted to driving and blew above 0.08.
 I successfully challenged the validity of the breath test and forced the state to dismiss the DUI and all criminal charges.